facebook/sapling/hgsubversion/help/subversion.rst

     with no hostname component.

   hgsubversion.defaultauthors
-    Setting this boolean option to true will cause hgsubversion to abort a conversion if a revision has an author not listed in the author map.
+    Setting this boolean option to false will cause hgsubversion to abort a conversion if a revision has an author not listed in the author map.

   hgsubversion.branchmap